HL7/davinci-atr/input/pagecontent/spec.md

 #### Claiming Conformance

-Producers and Consumers asserting conformance to this implementation guide have to implement the requirements outlines in [Producer Capability Statement](CapabilityStatement-atr-producer.html) and [Consumer Capability Statement](CapabilityStatement-atr-consumer.html) respectively.
+Producers and Consumers asserting conformance to this implementation guide have to implement the requirements outlined in [Producer Capability Statement](CapabilityStatement-atr-producer.html) and [Consumer Capability Statement](CapabilityStatement-atr-consumer.html) respectively.
 The following definition of MUST SUPPORT is to be used in the implementation of the requirements.

 ##### MUST SUPPORT Definition